 With the aqueous tear-deficient form, the conjunctiva can appear dry and lusterless with redundant folds.
 With the evaporative form, abundant tears may be present as well as foam at the eyelid margin.
 Very rarely, severe, advanced, chronic drying leads to significant vision loss due to keratinization of the ocular surface or loss of corneal epithelium, leading to sequelae such as scarring, neovascularization, infections, ulceration, and perforation.

 Diagnosis is based on characteristic symptoms and clinical appearance.
-The Schirmer test and tear breakup test may differentiate type.
+The Schirmer test and TBUT may differentiate type.

 The Schirmer test determines whether tear production is normal.
 After blotting the closed eye to remove excess tears, a strip of filter paper is placed, without topical anesthesia, at the junction of the middle and lateral third of the lower eyelid.
 If < 5.5 mm of wetting occurs after 5 min on 2 successive occasions, the patient has aqueous tear-deficient keratoconjunctivitis sicca.

 With evaporative keratoconjunctivitis sicca, the Schirmer test is usually normal.
 The tear film can be made visible under cobalt blue light at the slit lamp by instillation of a small volume of highly concentrated fluorescein (made by wetting a fluorescein strip with saline and shaking the strip to remove any excess moisture).
 Blinking several times reapplies a complete tear film.
-The patient then stares, and the length of time until the first dry spot develops is determined (tear breakup test, or TBUT).
+The patient then stares, and the length of time until the first dry spot develops is determined (TBUT).
 An accelerated rate of intact tear film breakup (< 10 sec) is characteristic of evaporative keratoconjunctivitis sicca.

-If aqueous tear-deficient keratoconjunctivitis sicca is diagnosed, Sjögren syndrome (see Autoimmune Rheumatic Disorders: Sjögren's Syndrome (SS)) should be suspected, especially if xerostomia is also present.
+If aqueous tear-deficient keratoconjunctivitis sicca is diagnosed, Sjögren syndrome (see Sjögren Syndrome (SS)) should be suspected, especially if xerostomia is also present.
 Serologic tests and labial salivary gland biopsy are used for diagnosis.
 Patients with primary or secondary Sjögren syndrome are at increased risk of several serious diseases (eg, primary biliary cirrhosis, non-Hodgkin lymphoma).
 Therefore, proper evaluation and monitoring are essential.

 Frequent use of artificial tears can be effective for both types.
 More viscous artificial tears coat the ocular surface longer, and artificial tears that contain polar lipids such as glycerin reduce evaporation; both types are particularly useful in evaporative keratoconjunctivitis sicca.
 Artificial tear ointments applied before sleep are particularly useful when patients have nocturnal lagophthalmos or irritation on waking.
 Most cases are treated adequately throughout the patient's life with such supplementation.
 Staying hydrated, using humidifiers, and avoiding dry, drafty environments can often help.
 Not smoking and avoiding secondary smoke are important.
 In recalcitrant cases, occlusion of the nasolacrimal punctum may be indicated.
 In severe cases, a partial tarsorrhaphy can reduce tear loss through evaporation.
 Topical cyclosporine and ω-3 fatty acid dietary supplements may be a useful adjunct in some patients.

-Patients with evaporative keratoconjunctivitis sicca often benefit from treatment of concomitant blepharitis and associated rosacea with measures such as warm compresses and eyelid margin scrubs, and intermittent topical eyelid antibiotic ointments (eg, bacitracin at bedtime), systemic doxycycline 50 to 100 mg po once or twice/day (contraindicated in pregnant or nursing patients), or both.
+Patients with evaporative keratoconjunctivitis sicca often benefit from treatment of concomitant blepharitis and associated rosacea with measures such as the following:

 Cyclosporine drops that decrease the inflammation associated with dryness of the eye are available.
 They lead to meaningful improvement but only in a fraction of patients.
 These drops sting and take months before an effect is noticed.